atomec-project/atoMEC/README.md

 ### Supported operating systems

 * **Linux and macOS**: atoMEC has been installed on various linux distributions and macOS, and is expected to work for most distributions and versions
 * **Windows**: atoMEC does **not** support Windows installation.
 This is due to the dependency on `pylibxc` which currently lacks Windows support.
+We are looking into ways to make the dependency on `pylibxc` optional, in order to allow installation on Windows.
+However, this is not currently a priority.

 ### Supported Python versions

-* atoMEC is extensively tested and is known to work seamlessly with Python 3.8.
-All development and CI testing is done with Python 3.8.
-* atoMEC is occasionally tested and is expected to work with Python 3.9
+* atoMEC has been tested and is expected to work for all Python versions >= 3.8 and <= 3.12
 * atoMEC does not work for Python <= 3.7
-* atoMEC does not work for Python >= 3.10.
-This is due to the dependency on `pylibxc` which breaks for Python >= 3.10.

-We are looking into ways to remove, or at least make optional, the dependency on `pylibxc`, in order to allow installation on Windows and with Python >= 3.10.
-However, this is not currently a priority.
+* Until 09.10.2023 (release 1.4.0), all development and CI testing was done with Python 3.8.
+As of this date, development and CI testing is done with Python 3.10.
+* Python 3.10 is therefore the recommended version for atoMEC >= 1.4.0, since this is used for the current testing and development environment

 ## Running
 You can familiarize yourself with the usage of this package by running the example scripts in `examples/`.